cannandev/growth/about.md

 > [ISFJs] work well when they know what is expected of them.
 They often enjoy working alone and do best without distractions.
 Defenders have a hard time stopping until the job is done.<cite>[Personalitymax.com](https://personalitymax.com/personality-types/isfj-defender/)</cite>

+## How do you learn?
+I've always prefered a practical approach to learning.
+I don't learn theory very well; it's hard for my brain to conceptualize.
+I'm a hands-on learner, building real-life projects.
+This site is an example.
+I try to implement new technologies into this site.
+It's a playground for practice learning.

 ## What do you like to do outside of work?
 I am effective and knowledgeable in working with cultures worldwide gained from years of international travel.
 I've been to 20 countries and once went around the world in 30 days!
 I love helping people and giving back to the community through my <a href="http://www.jw.org">volunteer work</a>.
 In Atlanta, I'm very involved in the Brazilian community.
 Did I mention that I speak, read and write Portuguese in addition to English?